Bobby Norfleet: Post-racing career

 Norfleet returned to NASCAR as a car owner in 2005.
 Bobby Norfleet Racing fielded the No. 24 Chevrolet Monte Carlo for Mike Harmon in a Busch Series race at Memphis Motorsports Park, but the entry failed to qualify.
 Norfleet had announced his team would compete in the Busch Series and the NEXTEL Cup Series in 2006, but did not field an entry.

 Personal life

-Norfleet's sister, Tessa "Dime" Norfleet, and brother, Lucas "Big Bod" Norfleet, are both known for their modeling and sports careers.

-He also has a daughter named Tia who attempted to follow in her father's footsteps and reach NASCAR, but only competed in one race in the NASCAR Whelen All-American Series.
+Norfleet's daughter, Tia Norfleet, attempted to follow in her father's footsteps and reach NASCAR, but only competed in one race in the NASCAR Whelen All-American Series.
 Tia became the first African American female to obtain a NASCAR license.

-He currently resides on an estate in central New Jersey where he coaches young athletes and teaches them the lessons he learned in his brief career.
+Norfleet currently resides on an estate in central New Jersey where he coaches young athletes and teaches them the lessons he learned in his brief career.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)